The Poetry Society

 You can’t hurry a poetic renaissance, and The Poetry Society has kept at it, working away to ensure we have a lively poetry culture.
 After flirting for some decades with life in Holborn, Portman Square and Earls Court, the Society returned to Covent Garden in 1992, where you’ll find it in a narrow side-street between The Cross Keys of Endell Street and The Sun in Drury Lane, at 22 Betterton Street.

 From Betterton Street, The Poetry Society discovers and develops new writers, and runs schemes across the country to help give young people from challenging backgrounds a voice.
-There are poems being commissioned for events such as the lighting up of the Christmas Tree in Trafalgar Square, or the Rodin exhibition at The British Museum; and publication every quarter of 'The Poetry Review', the magazine every poet hopes to appear in.'
+There are poems being commissioned for events such as the lighting up of the Christmas Tree in Trafalgar Square, or to celebrate the UK's canal network; and publication every quarter of 'The Poetry Review', the magazine every poet hopes to appear in.'

 As we deliver a busy programme of events and opportunities for the country's poets and readers, we are proud of our role as custodians of a rare non-commercial space in the centre of London.